 - Like most salads, you can add any vegetables you have on hand.
 Just roast zucchini, squash, or eggplant for variety.

-- Like this vegan couscous salad, it's perfect for picnics, potlucks, or travel as a make-ahead meal since the flavors continue to meld and improve.
+- It’s perfect for picnics, potlucks, or travel as a make-ahead meal since the flavors continue to meld and improve, much like the Vegan Pearl Couscous Salad that tastes even better over time.

 - It's delicious, warm, cold, and in-between.